-The UK’s answer to Rage Against The Machine – and our New Band of the Week back in January 2017 – have teamed up with a local animator, H
+The UK’s answer to Rage Against The Machine – and our New Band of the Week back in January 2017 – have teamed up with a local animator, Hot Frog Animations, to launch the album track by track every month through the rest of the year alongside a new chapter in the movie.
+Working with local talent, the band hope to show the world that you don’t need a million pound contract or record deal to produce something special.

 As vocalist Matt tells us: “Yes (the music industry) definitely is changing.
 I mean I’m sure that is a constant thing and bands are always trying to stay ahead of the game, and that’s exactly what we are doing here.
 We haven’t seen anything like this before, so I would like to think this may even influence others to try this as well?
 It’s all about streaming now and the visual side of things is so important.
 Music video and YouTube hits are as important as streams on Spotify.
 They even count as records sold in the eyes of the people who do the UK charts.”